mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Used when resuming simulation from a checkpoint.

 * | **viz_outputs**: List[VizOutput] = None
+  | List of visualization outputs to be included in the model.
+  | There is usually just one VizOutput object.

 * | **counts**: List[Count] = None
+  | List of counts to be included in the model.

 Methods: